MHDevHD/net-worth-calculator/README.md

 Import it back later (or on another computer)

-This is part of an article https://medium.com/@Michael-H/b66017fc95f0
+This is part of an article **Weekends with Claude, making your own net worth calculator** https://medium.com/@Michael-H/b66017fc95f0